mmahsereci/webpage/pages/projects.md

 I am a contributor and maintainer of the [ProbNum](https://github.com/probabilistic-numerics/probnum) Python library.
 ProbNum provides numerical solvers for linear systems, intractable integrals and ordinary differential equations.
-In cotrast to classic solvers,
-ProbNum solvers not only estimate the solution of the numerical problem, but also its uncertainty (numerical error) which arises from finite computational resources, discretization and stochastic input.
+ProbNum's solvers not only estimate the solution of the numerical problem, but also its uncertainty (numerical error) which arises from finite computational resources, discretization and stochastic input.
 The estimated numerical uncertainty can be used in downstream decisions.